python-jiang/HelloBWT/README.md

 # HelloBWT
-This is my first repository
+This is the repository I firstly creat in my life.
+20180705
+I learn to use github.